Frequently Asked Questions

 Yes, you can and we have food to suit all tastes and budgets: homemade lasagne, pizza, pasta, a selection of sandwiches, jacket potatoes, burgers and chips, a self-service salad bar plus vegetarian and gluten-free options!
 We have four food and drink outlets which have different opening dates and hours, so please take a look at our Food and Drinks page before you visit us.

 Is there a charge for parking?

 No, our car park is free of charge but vehicles are left at owners’ risk.

 What if I need to go back to the car, can I re-enter the Park?

 If you need to leave the Park and re-enter on the same day please stamp your hand clearly with our Drusillas hand stamp situated at the exit gate.
-To re-enter the Park please go to our Admission Kiosks and show the clear, black stamp on your hand.
+To re-enter the Park please go to our Admission Gates and show the clear, black stamp on your hand.

 Can I get cash at Drusillas?

-What is a Drusillas Club Member?
+What is a Drusillas Annual Member?